wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.17 =
+* Improved nesting collapse function for sub-levels and added support for nesting 30 levels deep.

+= 1.3.16.1 =
+* Added noarrows class for better integration of images as triggers.

 = 1.3.16 =
 * Bug Fix for the new trigpos attribute, stupid, stupid, stupid